bobev18/py3chess/README.md

 The switch of the history validation to utilize `special_moves` instead of `history` attribute still left move as argument of the record_history which beats the purpose of the change.
 The record_history needs to operate with flat_actions as input argument :(

+noticed that python process hit 872 MB mem use (in task manager) while final size for root node reached 468 MB